cDenton1/Extra-Files/README.md

 # Extra Files

-This repository is used for storing any files I create to solve any CTF challenges or online practice <br>
+This repository is used for storing any files I create to solve any CTF challenges or online practice

-Labeling convention: **Event Platform - Name of Event/Challenge** <br>
+Labeling convention: **Event Platform - Name of Event/Challenge**

 | Platform               | Acronym |
 |------------------------|---------|